rcoder/blog-mirror/docs/README.md

 ---
 home: true
-tagline: "bc8.org: A Sandbox for Personal Internet Experiments"
+tagline: "A Sandbox for Personal Internet Experiments"

 footer: made with ♥ in pdx
 ---